 Hi, I’m Neriman!
-A writer, teacher, researcher, mindfulness advocate, life-long traveller and a book lover.
+A writer, teacher, researcher, life-long traveller and a book lover.

 I grew up reading such geniuses as Ömer Seyfettin, Louisa May Alcott, Eleanor H. Porter, Jules Verne, and Evliya Çelebi.
 Then did a PhD in Contemporary Global Anglophone Literature.

-I live with my cat Vivi who can’t stand traveling.
-But we are trying to figure it out.
+I live with my cats Vivi who can’t stand traveling and Ofi who is a nomad.
+We are trying to figure it all out.

 “…we have to grope our way through so much filth and rubbish in order to reach home!
 And we have no one to show us the way.
 Homesickness is our only guide.”-Steppenwolf, Herman Hesse